ukpabik/ukpabik/README.md

 - 🎓 Junior currently studying **Computer Science** and **Statistics** at the **University of North Carolina at Chapel Hill**.
 - ⚔️ I am most experienced in backend and full-stack development.
+- 🌱 Always looking to learn more about the technologies I use to continue to grow and become a better programmer!